- General System Administrator

 Modifying this page may break UI integrations from other products.
 In case of any doubts as to how to use this page, consult Ex Libris Customer Support.

-- New for March!
-Open the iFrame Embedding Options table (Configuration > General > Security > iFrame Embedding Options).
+- Open the iFrame Embedding Options table (Configuration > General > Security > iFrame Embedding Options).

 - For the desired product and component, select Customize in the row actions.